megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 > Q: How would you create a directory from the command line, move files into it, and loop over its contents?

-> Q: How would you check whether a set of directories all have specific file?
+> Q: How would you check that a set of directories all have a specific type of file, even though all the files are named differently?

-> Q: How would you record the visual text output of a program in a file?
+> Q: How would you record the text output of a program in a file?

 > Q: How would you make sure your shell always loads with the correct paths to programs set automatically?